BrunoVelazquez/brunovelazquez/README.md

-### Soy un vato equis que de repente desarrolla software open source
+### Soy un vato equis que de repente desarrolla software gratis

 <!--
 **BrunoVelazquez/brunovelazquez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.